carinarms/pdsnd_github/README.md

 Credits
-Programming for Data Science with Python Nanodegree Program Course Material: Command Line Essentials, Introduction to Python, Introduction to Version Control
+Programming for Data Science with Python Nanodegree Program Course Material: Introduction to Version Control